Illustrasjonsbilde

 This course is an intensive 5 days-course and is offered every autumn semester.
 Please check the UiT course catalogue for the exact dates.

-The course contains of lectures on publishing, the peer-review process, and how to present scientific data in figures.
-Another focus of the course is on scientific English and grammar.
-After one week of course lecture, participants with similar scientific background are grouped together to work on their manuscripts over an one month period.
+After one week of course lectures and workshops, participants with similar scientific background are grouped together to work on their manuscripts over an one month period.
 The improvement of the manuscript, active participation during group meetings and input to the other group participants' manuscripts makes the participants eligible for the exam.

 Exam